aws/karpenter-provider-aws/website/content/en/docs/upgrading/upgrade-guide.md

 {{% /alert %}}

 * Karpenter changed the name of the `karpenter_cloudprovider_instance_type_price_estimate` metric to `karpenter_cloudprovider_instance_type_offering_price_estimate` to align with the new `karpenter_cloudprovider_instance_type_offering_available` metric.
 The `region` label was also dropped from the metric, since this can be inferred from the environment that Karpenter is running in.
 * Starting with `0.36.5` Karpenter has enabled conversion webhooks by default to improve the v1 migration experience.
+If working with a cluster with a network policy that blocks Ingress, ports 8001, 8443 will need to be allowlisted.

 ### Upgrading to `0.35.0`+